denoland/docs/runtime/fundamentals/modules.md

 command, validating the integrity of any locked modules during the run.
 Remember that this only validates against dependencies previously added to the lock file.

-You can take this a step further as well by using the `--cached-only` flag to require that remote dependencies are already cached.
+You can take this a step further by using the `--cached-only` flag to require that remote dependencies are already cached.

 ```shell